 The data and analytics field is vast.
 When people ask me what I do professionally, I tell them I work in digital analytics, and unless they are in the area, they have no idea what that means.
 Some people do analytics work for retail stores, logistics, the stock market, etc. It seems like everyone is doing some analytics these days.
 Even those in the website/mobile app field can sometimes struggle to explain the difference between marketing analytics and product analytics.

 But one of the most significant areas of confusion over the years has been understanding the difference between digital analytics and business intelligence.
-I have been in many conversations in which organizations tell me that they don’t need a digital analytics product because they have a business intelligence product or vice versa.
+I have been in many conversations in which organizations tell me that they don’t need a digital analytics platform because they have a business intelligence platform or vice versa.
 So in this post, I will explain how I describe the difference between these two disciplines in conversations.

 Most of those who follow my blog posts should be familiar with digital analytics.
 I define digital analytics as the collection and analysis of digital user behavioral data to use that data to improve or optimize digital properties and experiences.
-Digital analytics products track digital actions (events), campaigns, content, user path flows, and other behaviors customers take when using websites or mobile applications.
-Typical vendors in the space include Google Analytics, Adobe Analytics, Amplitude, etc. In the past, I have written about how I believe many of the different types of digital analytics products will converge over the next few years.
+Digital analytics platforms track digital actions (events), campaigns, content, user path flows, and other behaviors customers take when using websites or mobile applications.
+Typical vendors in the space include Google Analytics, Adobe Analytics, Amplitude, etc. In the past, I have written about how I believe many of the different types of digital analytics platforms will converge over the next few years.